Mallika (2010 film): Plot

-Whenever she closes her eyes, all Sanjana sees are a ghost staring at her in various states of blood and gore often prompting her to be scared all the time.
-When she awakens she can see them lying by her side.
+Whenever she closes her eyes, all Sanjana sees is a ghost staring at her in various states of blood and gore, often prompting her to be scared all the time.
+When she awakens, she can see them lying by her side.

-Unable to sleep, she sees visions of a desolate mansion where she sees a swinging chair and most particularly about a store room.
-In one vision, she sees herself in a forest while being at home and where she follows the woman in white whom she sees as herself.
-After she is standing just a feet away, the ghost kills her with a dagger and the vision ends.
-Then, she decides to go to the mansion with her friends and boyfriend who mostly plays a violin.
+Unable to sleep, she sees visions of a desolate mansion where she sees a swinging chair and most particularly about a storeroom.
+In one vision, she sees herself in a forest while being at home, where she follows the woman in white whom she sees as herself.
+After she is standing just a few feet away, the ghost kills her with a dagger, and the vision ends.
+Then, she decides to go to the mansion with her friends and boyfriend, who mostly plays a violin.

 There, a series of mysterious murders start to happen with her friends, with no clue over who did it.
-Then, Sanjana gets her most powerful vision where she sees the entire murder process that occurred before they even got there.
+Then, Sanjana gets her most powerful vision, where she sees the entire murder process that occurred before they even got there.

-They seek the help of a Hindu priest who after listening her claims, researches and finds out about the murder.
-It is revealed that the ghost is none other than the owner of the mansion, "Mallika".And the murderer, Mallika's husband who was cheating with some other girl and reveals that he married her for her property soon left India after taking possession of the property.
+They seek the help of a Hindu priest, who after listening to her claims, researches and finds out about the murder.
+It is revealed that the ghost is none other than the owner of the mansion, "Mallika."
+And the murderer, Mallika's husband, who was cheating with some other girl and reveals that he married her for her property, soon left India after taking possession of the property.

 Meanwhile, it was believed that Sanjana was the medium through which the murders occurred, as she is a lookalike of Mallika.
 The priest finds out that Sanjana is not the medium, so they decide to perform a ritual to find out about the medium.

-It the mid sequence of the ritual, the vengeful ghost of Mallika appears and kills the priest.
+In the middle sequence of the ritual, the vengeful ghost of Mallika appears and kills the priest.
 Then, Mallika's husband "Kaushik" comes to the mansion and sees Sanjana and takes her for Mallika.
 He says that he can kill another time too.
-There, he hears the violin tunes of Sanjana's boyfriend which are the same tunes as of Mallika.
-Then, he shows a ghostly face, proving that he is Mallika's medium.
-Flashback, reveals that he was the one who pulled out the blood stained dagger from its resting place.
+There, he hears the violin tunes of Sanjana's boyfriend, which are the same tunes as of Mallika.
+Then he shows a ghostly face, proving that he is Mallika's medium.
+Flashback reveals that he was the one who pulled out the blood-stained dagger from its resting place.
 And was cut in the fingertip with her blood entering his body.
-After sometime, he was fully possessed.

-He tortures Kaushik and Mallika leaves his body to kill him inside her dying place.
+After some time, he was fully possessed.
+He tortures Kaushik, and Mallika leaves his body to kill him inside her dying place.

 The hauntings and killings soon begin ending.
 And there is a hint for a happy ending.